Liz Claiborne

 Anne Elisabeth Jane Claiborne (March 31, 1929 – June 26, 2007) was an American fashion designer and businesswoman.
 Her success was built upon stylish yet affordable apparel for career women featuring colorfully tailored separates that could be mixed and matched.
-Claiborne is best known for co-founding Liz Claiborne Inc., which in 1986 became the first company founded by a woman to make the Fortune 500 list.
+Claiborne co-founded Liz Claiborne Inc., which in 1986 became the first company founded by a woman to make the Fortune 500 list.
 Claiborne was the first woman to become chair and CEO of a Fortune 500 company.

 Early life and education

 Claiborne was born in Brussels to American parents.
 She came from a prominent Louisiana family with an ancestor, William C. C. Claiborne, who served as Louisiana's first governor after statehood, during the War of 1812.

 In 1939, at the start of World War II, the family returned to New Orleans.
 Claiborne attended St. Timothy's School for Girls, a small boarding school in Maryland.
-She and her sisters attended Mountain Lakes High School in Mountain Lakes, New Jersey.
+She and her sisters moved to Mountain Lakes, New Jersey, where she attended, but did not graduate from, Mountain Lakes High School.

 Rather than finishing high school, Claiborne went to Europe to study art in the studios of painters.
 Her father did not believe that she needed an education, so she studied art informally.